stef-cruz/open_rent/TESTING.md

 - [x] In the Address Line 1 field, type address within Dublin, click on "Add Tenancy" button and move on.
 - [x] Pick start date and when selecting end date, inspect that dates which are less than 1 month from start date are grayed out.
 - [x] In the price field, an error message should display if characters other than dot, comma and numbers not ranging from 100 to 9999 are entered.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/add_tenancy and redirect to login page.

 Edit Tenancy:
 - [x] Within the tenancy card, click on "Edit" and land on Edit Tenancy page.
 - [x] On the Edit Tenancy page, the address of the tenancy clicked should be populated.
 - [x] Change the value of an input and click on the button "Edit Tenancy", a success message should display.
 - [x] If the change made is in the Address Line 1 field, type address outside Dublin, hit "Edit Tenancy" and see error message.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/edit_tenancy and expect to see the 404 page.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/edit_tenancy/60412d6da3baf38b6b8ca98a (tenancy ID) and redirect to login page.

 Delete Tenancy:
 - [x] Within the tenancy card, click on "Delete" and see modal.
 - [x] Within the modal, click cancel and return to profile.
 - [x] Within the modal, click delete and note that tenancy has been deleted from list.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/delete_tenancy and expect to see the 404 page.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/delete_tenancy/60412d6da3baf38b6b8ca98a (tenancy ID) and redirect to login page.

 Rent Register:
 - [x] Click on the markers and see info window above the pin and tenancy card displayed below the map.